afiaka87/poll-bbox-notify-discord/README.md

 - If you encounter issues with Chrome driver, ensure you have the latest version of Google Chrome installed.
 - Make sure your Discord bot has the necessary permissions to send messages in the specified channel.
 - Check that your `.env` file is in the same directory as the script and contains the correct Discord bot token and channel ID.

-## Contributing

-Contributions, issues, and feature requests are welcome.
-Feel free to check [issues page](https://github.com/yourusername/webrtc-stream-detector/issues) if you want to contribute.

 ## License